Phenomenological constraints on QCD transport with quantified theory uncertainties: Model-data comparison

-In Fig.~\ref{fig:obs_model} we compare the ALICE data used for calibration with the model's posterior predictive distributions for all four calibrations; points are posterior medians and error bars denote central $68\%$ credible intervals.
-(For completeness, Fig.~\ref{fig:obs_modelPlusDelta} in the Supplemental Material shows $(\eta_{\rm mod}+\delta_{\rm MD})$ predictions, which, as expected from Eq.~\eqref{eq_true}, are in excellent agreement with the data.)
-Accounting for theory uncertainty enlarges the predictive intervals, Grad (w/ MD) and CE (w/ MD) have larger error bars than their w/o MD counterparts.
+In Fig.~\ref{fig:obs_model} we compare the ALICE data used for calibration with posterior-predictive distributions for all four calibrations, constructed from the full joint posterior.
+Markers denote posterior medians and error bars show central $68\%$ credible intervals.
+The posterior-predictive distributions are obtained by drawing samples from the MCMC chain and, for each draw, sampling from the emulator predictive distribution to propagate emulator uncertainty (the emulator training accounts for simulation variance).
+Thus, the posterior-predictive construction propagates the relevant sources of uncertainty into the predictions, including emulator uncertainty, parameter uncertainty from calibration, and, in the w/MD analyses, uncertainty associated with the inferred model-discrepancy term.
+(For completeness, Fig.~\ref{fig:obs_modelPlusDelta} shows $(\eta_{\rm mod}+\delta_{\rm MD})$ predictions, which, as expected from Eq.~\eqref{eq:obs_with_md}, are in excellent agreement with the data.)
+In Fig.~\ref{fig:obs_model}, accounting for theory uncertainty enlarges the predictive intervals: the Grad (w/ MD) and CE (w/ MD) results have larger error bars than their w/o MD counterparts.
 This is because the parameter posteriors are wider (Fig.~\ref{fig:param_wMD} vs.~Fig.~\ref{fig:param_woMD}).
-Although the w/o MD predictions have smaller error bars, they are not reliable because the underlying parameter posteriors are not robust across particlization schemes (as discussed above), and calibrations on a subset of ALICE data shift several parameter posteriors significantly, indicating overfitting and resulting in incorrect predictions for many observables not used in calibration (see Figs.~\ref{fig:param_woMD_subset}, \ref{fig:param_wMD_subset}, and \ref{fig:obs_model_subset} in the Supplemental Material).
+Although the w/o MD predictions have smaller error bars, they are not reliable as the underlying parameter posteriors are not robust across particlization schemes (discussed above).
+Moreover, calibrating on a subset of ALICE data (Figs.~\ref{fig:param_woMD_subset} and \ref{fig:param_wMD_subset} in \ref{app:subset}) shifts several parameter posteriors significantly, indicating that the model is being forced to fit the calibration set by compensating through parameter shifts.
+This, in turn, leads to incorrect predictions for many observables not used in the calibration (Fig.~\ref{fig:obs_model_subset}).